cuvva/backend-hiring/pricing-engine-go/README.md

 Thanks for applying to become a Cuvva Backend Engineer 🎉.
 Below is a challenge we'd like you complete and send back to us.

-## Rules & time limits

-Before we start lets set some rules on how much you should feel you need to do:

-- The challenge shouldn't take you more than **four hours** (this is the recommended time but we expect it to take less)
-    - If you reach the maximum allowed time and haven't completed the task in the way you want, you can use a README to document what you would have liked to do.
-If you do so, please be as detailed as possible.
-- You should write code as if it were going to go into production.
-This means using best practices where possible.
-    - We favour well-documented, simple code over code that is complex, terse and hard to read.
-    - We favour well tested code.
-    - We favour making proper use of concurrency to speed up processes where possible.
-    - We believe it is good practice to make sure inputs are validated and sanitized before being used.
-- Once you're finished we'd like you to submit your code back to us as a zip.
-Please do not use a public repository.

 ## The task

 Cuvva sells a lot of motor insurance, you can purchase cover for a range of durations, from 30 minutes all the way up to